Ritabrata-Chakraborty/CEERI/README.md

 - [ ] Improve Kalman filter tuning for smoother tracking.
 - [ ] Add support for multi-object tracking.
 - [ ] Optimize inference speed using TensorRT.

-## Contributing
-Contributions are welcome!
-Feel free to fork this repository, submit issues, or create pull requests.